karthikbaskar/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAhead.md

 Other option is to give Precedence to style over choices.data.
 In this case even when developer adds a valid choices.data to the Adaptive card payload and forgets adding ChoiceSetStyle as Filtered, we will render a compact choice set input with static choices by default.

 Recommendation: Option 1 - Since style is a cosmetic property where as choices.data is functional property (in case dynamic type ahead), we can consider style as ChoiceInputStyle.Filtered by default when choices.data has a valid value.
 Hence, it is suggested to go with Option 1 and give precedence to choices.data over style.

-TODO: Add what teams is doing in custom rendering

 ![img](assets/TypeAhead/Input.ChoiceSet_rendering_2.png)